1

 5

 • $\begingroup$ Yes in fact the two sets are well correlated. "read from set one then resample the texture for set 2" -- could you describe this process in more detail?
-This is what I was wondering about. $\endgroup$ Jul 23, 2020 at 11:59
+This is what I was wondering about. $\endgroup$ Commented Jul 23, 2020 at 11:59

 • $\begingroup$ I added an edit to the answer. $\endgroup$